blinklet/learning/data-science/pandas-data-from-database.md

 display(df1.style.format(thousands=","))
 ```

-The *df1* dataframe contains only thirteen rows and only the columns needed. each column has been renamed to make it easier to understand the data.
+The *df1* dataframe contains only thirteen rows and only the columns needed.
+Each column has been renamed to make it easier to understand the data.

 ![Data selected by Pandas using an SQL query](./Images/pandas054.png)

 # Conclusion

-By now, you have learned enough to read data from an SQL database into a Pandas dataframe.
-You can use Pandas to read entire tables from a database and operating on them locally on your PC, or you can use Pandas to send an SQL query to the database and read the results into a dataframe.
+You have learned enough to read data from an SQL database into a Pandas dataframe.
+You can use Pandas to read entire database tables into dataframes, then operate on them locally on your PC.
+You can also use Pandas to send an SQL query to the database and read the results into a dataframe.

-I recommend using SQL queries to select the data from the database that is to be read into a Pandas dataframe.
-The SQL language is relatively simple to learn and easy to use for simple queries and joins.
+I recommend using SQL queries to select the data from the database before reading it into a Pandas dataframe.
+The SQL language is relatively simple to learn for simple queries and joins.
 But, as queries get more complex, you may want to use the [SQLalchemy ORM](https://www.sqlalchemy.org/SQLAlchemy) to build the SQL statements used by the Pandas *read_sql_query* function.

 In the next document, I will describe how to use SQLAlchemy ORM to automatically build a Python object model that represents an existing database and to create SQL statements that can be used by Pandas to read selected data into dataframes.